-After assessing the needs, conditions, and circumstances of our low-income students, we learned that the attendance rate of our low-income students is 7% lower than the attendance rate for all students.
+After assessing the needs, conditions, and circumstances of our low-income students, the district determined that the attendance rate of our low- income students is 7% lower than the attendance rate for all students.
 (Needs, Conditions, Circumstances [Principally Directed])

-In order to address this condition of our low-income students, we will develop and implement a new attendance program that is designed to address some of the major causes of absenteeism, including lack of reliable transportation and food, as well as a school climate that does not emphasize the importance of attendance.
+In order to address this condition of our low-income students, the district will develop and implement a new attendance program that is designed to address some of the major causes of absenteeism, including lack of reliable transportation and food, as well as a school climate that does not emphasize the importance of attendance.
 Goal N, Actions X, Y, and Z provide additional transportation and nutritional resources as well as a districtwide educational campaign on the benefits of high attendance rates.
 (Contributing Action(s))

-These actions are being provided on an LEA-wide basis and we expect/hope that all students with less than a 100% attendance rate will benefit.
-However, because of the significantly lower attendance rate of low-income students, and because the actions meet needs most associated with the chronic stresses and experiences of a socio-economically disadvantaged status, we expect that the attendance rate for our low-income students will increase significantly more than the average attendance rate of all other students.
+This action is being provided on an LEA-wide basis and the district expects that all students with less than a 100% attendance rate will benefit.
+However, because of the significantly lower attendance rate of low-income students, and because the actions meet needs most associated with the chronic stresses and experiences of a socio-economically disadvantaged status, the district expects that the attendance rate for our low-income students will increase significantly more than the average attendance rate of all other students.
 (Measurable Outcomes [Effective In])